xiento-sys/Xiento-s-Heavy-Serenade-Theme/README.md

 ---

-## Improved Setting Menu Clarity
+## Improved Clarity for the Settings Menu and Indicator Icons
-Settings icons are also updated.
+Every single setting icon is updated.
 There's too many of them to showcase individually.

+### Settings Menu
 <table>
 <tr>
 <td>